navidJadid/openease_frontend_development/README.md

 <sub>[²] For more information on `docker-compose` check the [documentation](https://docs.docker.com/compose/overview/).</sub>

-##### 5. Development procedure
+#### 5. Development procedure
-There are different approaches, depending on what part of the project you want to change:
+There are different approaches, depending on what part of the project you want to change.
+It should be possible to change most files while the project is running in `docker-compose` and see results with a refresh of the web browser.
+This works because most container `volumes` are set up as `bind-mounts` in `docker`.
+As a result please take notice that moving files out of the specified locations might cause `docker` to not find them anymore.
+Additionally for certain files, additional steps need to be taken (unfortunately) e.g. sometimes containers need to be rebuilt to see changes.
+Let's now see which approach to use for what part of the project:

+- **UI, i.e. HTML, CSS, images, icons and logos**:
+    - **HTML**
+    HTML (template-)files can be found in `openease_falsk/webrob/templates`.
+Saved changes will show upon a page refresh in the web browser.

+        Be aware that if you change the `EASE_DEBUG` variable in the `docker-compose.yml` to `false` the changes might not show up anymore on refresh.
+This is because changing the variable will cause the server to not run in debug mode anymore which leads to caching or something alike from the [`flask`-framework](http://flask.pocoo.org/).
+Actually we are not sure exactly why, so if you do, let us now.

-- **CSS**:
+    - **CSS**
-CSS code can be edited while the container is running, as its `volume` is set up as a `bind-mount` in `docker`.
-Save the edited file and refresh the page in the web browser.
-You should now be able to see the changes on the page.
-If that does not work, try a refresh with deleting the cache.
-In most browsers this can be done by pressing `ctrl` + `shift` + `r`.
+    CSS code can be found in the `openease_css`-submodule.
+Saved changes should appear with a refresh of the page in the web browser with clearing the cache.
+This can be performed by pressing `ctrl` + `shift` + `r`.
+A normal page refresh might not work, because web browser tend to cache images and css-files (among other files) for performance.
-It is also possible to disable caching in the developer tools of the web browser, [this link](https://www.scorchsoft.com/blog/force-chrome-clear-cache/) shows an example for Chrome, but please refer to the documentation of the browser which you are using.
+    It is also possible to disable caching in the developer tools of most current web browsers.
+[This link](https://stackoverflow.com/questions/5690269/disabling-chrome-cache-for-website-development) shows an example for Chrome, but please refer to the documentation of the browser which you are using.
+In the case of Chrome the developer tools need to remain open for this setting to work.

+    - **images, icons and logos**
+    These files can be found in `openease_falsk/webrob/static/<respective folder>`.
+Like the CSS code, these files can be changed or replaced and upon a refresh with clearing the cache changes should appear.

 - **JavaScript**:
-Basically JavaScript files can be edited like the CSS files, because the `volume` is a `bind-mount` as well.
+**// TODO** Basically JavaScript files can be edited like the CSS files, because the `volume` is a `bind-mount` as well.
 But this will not directly translate into changes like with the CSS, because those are not the files which are referenced by the web page.
 Instead an `openease.js` is built when the image is created via `npm`-scripts.
 To rebuild the file while the containers are running, we first have to jump into the container which contains the `index.js` and the `package.json` which should be inside the `openease` container (unless changes were made to the `docker-compose.yml`).
 To do that, open a terminal and execute the following command:

     ```
     docker exec -it openease bash